These guides will help you set up and use your TPG modem. You can find the name of your modem on its barcode sticker.

 Smart Modem Gateway (VX420-G2H)

-BYO Modem-Nighthawk
+BYO Modem

 Don't have a TPG modem?